kg4zow/remarkable.jms1.info/src/info/filesystem.md

 #### Notes

 * The directory contains more than just these graphics files.
-Be very careful not to accidentally delete, rename, or otherwise modify anything.
+Be very careful not to delete, rename, or otherwise modify anything by accident.

 * These files will be replaced with reMarkable's original files whenever the tablet's OS is upgraded.
 As with templates, you may want to store your custom files under `/home/root/` somewhere, and create *symlinks* in the `/usr/share/remarkable/` directory which point to your custom files.